Preparing for your visit

 Yes, Visa, Mastercard, Postfinance, Maestro and Diners Club cards are all accepted.
 You can also pay in cash using Swiss francs or euro notes.
 However, change is given in Swiss francs only.

 Yes, CERN has no secrets and you can photograph or film anything you wish throughout your visit, as long as you do not violate the privacy rights of individuals.
-Check all our safety rules.

 While pets are not generally permitted on site, guide dogs for the visually impaired are welcome.